Generalized Schr\"odinger Bridge on Graphs: Experimental Details

 \subsection{Supply Chain}

 To study the capacity of our model in navigating complex and sparse dynamics on a graph, we model a real-world supply-chain network \citep{kovacs_mcf_benchmarks}, as a directed graph $\mathcal{G}=(\mathcal{X},\mathcal{E})$, where each node $x\in\mathcal{X}$ represents a facility/location (e.g., supplier, depot, port, retailer), and each directed edge $(x,y)\in\mathcal{E}$ represents an admissible shipment arc.
+As the scale of modern decision-making increases, there is an emerging need for effective architectures to handle high-dimensional problems \citep{saravanos2025deep}.
 The graph is illustrated in Figure \ref{fig:graph}.
 We define the sparse CTMC reference generator $r_{\mathrm{ref}}\in\mathbb{R}^{|\mathcal{X}|\times |\mathcal{X}|}$ supported on $\mathcal{E}$: for $(x,y)\in\mathcal{E}$, $r(y,x):=(r_{\mathrm{ref}})_{yx}\ge 0$ denotes the base jump rate, and the diagonal is set by $(r_{\mathrm{ref}})_{xx}=-\sum_{y\neq x} r(y,x)$ so that columns sum to zero.
 This reference process captures the \emph{topology}, i.e., which moves are possible and a nominal routing bias (e.g., proportional to edge capacities or inverse travel time), without enforcing the boundary marginals.
 Table \ref{tab:roadflow_stats} summarizes the properties of the considered graph.

 The boundary marginals $p_0,p_1\in\Delta^{|\mathcal{X}|-1}$, where $\Delta^{|\gX|-1}$ is the probability simplex.
 Mass on source nodes $\mathcal{S}$ and demand nodes $\mathcal{D}$, uniform or volume-weighted, we solve a finite-horizon transport problem over $T=100$ steps with uniform discretization, learning a topology-respecting stochastic routing policy whose rollouts start from $p_0$ and reach $p_1$, while optimizing operational objectives \emph{during transit}.